AntoinePlissonneau/sim_collision_avoidance/README.md

 	  "custom_model" : "LowresCNN"
 			},
 ```

+The already implemented policies include:

+- A CNN
+- A CNN3D
+- A CNN-LSTM
+- A CNN-LSTM with predictive auxiliary task

 ### Custom observation builder

 You can build your own observation builder to modify the state representation in input of your model by creating a class in ```observation_builder/obs_builder.py```.

 You also have to call it in your custom config.

 ### Custom environment